Skip to content

 To learn more about GApplication entry points, consult the GIO documentation.

-import io.github.jwharm.javagi.gtk.types.Types;
+import io.github.jwharm.javagi.gobject.types.Types;

 import org.gnome.gio.ApplicationFlags;